-We believe that children are entitled to have a loving, caring and safe environment of the highest quality with equal opportunities for all children.
+We believe that all children are entitled to a loving, caring and safe environment of the highest quality, with equal opportunities for all children and families.

-Throughout a child’s time in Early Years, we aim to give children and families the best possible support during their time with us and set a solid groundwork for their future.
+Throughout a child's time in Early Years Stage we aim to give the best possible support to children and their families, as well as set a solid groundwork for their future.

 Who to contact